hanami/guides/content/v2.1/introduction/building-an-api.md

 1 example, 1 failure
 ```

-To fix this, let's open our application's routes file at `config/routes.rb`:
+To fix this, let's open our app's routes file at `config/routes.rb`:

 ```ruby
 # config/routes.rb